puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/security/secrets-good-practices.md

 - **Components**: Restrict `watch` or `list` access to only the most privileged, system-level components.
-Only grant `get` access for Secrets if the component's normal behavior requires it.
+Only grant `get` access for Secrets if the component's standard behavior requires it.
 - **Humans**: Restrict `get`, `watch`, or `list` access to Secrets.
 Only allow cluster administrators to access `etcd`.
 This includes read-only access.
 For more complex access control, such as restricting access to Secrets with